Abstract

 At the end of the deterministic simulation, the maximum number of infectious cattle in the M, L, and T subpopulations during the wet season were approximately 4,562, 2,467, and 443, respectively.
 During the dry season, the minimum number of infectious cattle remaining in the L and T subpopulations within the Gambia river eco-region were approximately 37 and 4, respectively.
 By simulating seasonal transmission, and incorporating cattle movement matrices, our deterministic model provided a close approximation to the RVFV infection fluctuations demonstrated by the stochastic model (Figure 3).

 The stochastic simulation indicated that RVFV infection undergoes periodic demographic fade-outs (local extinctions) in the transhumant (T) subpopulation, occurring in 73.8% of realisations (738 of 1,000) during the dry season in the Gambia river eco-region.
 Each of these realisations predicted between one and five distinct local extinction events (Supplementary Figure S6).
-However, RVFV infection persisted within the broader river eco-region through transmission in the river resident (L) subpopulation, facilitating recurrent re-infection of the T subpopulation in subsequent years.
-Overall, the stochastic simulation recorded 1,363 local extinction events with an average transmission duration of 13.9 years, which approximated to 9.8% local extinction probability in the T subpopulation.
-Accordingly, the annual re-introduction of RVFV into the Sahelian eco-region at the start of the wet season, via the T subpopulation returning from the Gambia river eco-region, was predicted to occur at a statistically high rate.
-Finally, in 40.2% of realisations (402 of 1,000) RVFV underwent complete extinction across the entire system before the conclusion of the 20-year simulation.
+Despite these fade-outs, RVFV infection persisted within the broader river eco-region through continued transmission in the river resident (L) subpopulation, enabling recurrent re-infection of the T subpopulation in subsequent years.
+Across all 1,000 stochastic realisations, a total of 1,363 local extinction events were recorded in the T subpopulation, with a mean transmission duration of 13.9 years.
+This corresponded to an estimated 9.8% probability of local extinction per dry season within the river eco-region.
+Following these local extinctions, the annual re-introduction of RVFV into the Sahelian eco-region at the start of the wet season, mediated by the T subpopulation returning from the Gambia river eco-region, was predicted to occur at a high rate.
+Finally, complete extinction of RVFV across the entire system occurred in 40.2% of realisations (402 of 1,000) before the end of the 20-year simulation period.

 Our results showed that, in most realisations, the transhumant subpopulation experienced local extinctions within the first 1,000 days, coinciding with the initial transient phase of the RVF dynamics – big outbreaks within a fully susceptible subpopulation.
 As the system gradually converged on a quasi-equilibrium state, the probability of RVFV persistence in the T subpopulation stabilised (Figure 4A).
 In contrast, RVFV exhibited a higher initial persistence probability within the entire system, with most system-wide extinctions occurring beyond the 5,000th day of the simulation as infection dynamics neared a quasi-equilibrium state (Figure 4B).